epolevikov/Asgan/README.md

 species, we recommend to use either _map-pb_ or _map_ont_ preset.
 The default preset can changed using the _--minimap-preset_ argument.

+# License

+Asgan is distributed under the MIT license.
+See the [https://github.com/epolevikov/Asgan/blob/master/LICENSE.txt](LICENSE) file for details.

 # WABI Supplementary

 https://zenodo.org/record/3198701